Killarney, Johannesburg

+The area was historically classed as a "whites only" area only during the apartheid era under the terms of the Group Areas Act, a series of South African laws that restricted urban areas according to racial classifications.

 By the 1960-70s, the status of Killarney had changed.
 It was no longer an area of choice for the forward-looking people.
 The average tenants were middle-aged or even elderly.

-Fay Susser-Sher remarks in her thesis on Killarney: ‘Often after having brought up children on large plots in the very affluent suburb of Lower Houghton, the parents, after the children had left home, sold the houses and then moved into flats in Killarney.’
+Fay Susser-Sher remarks in her thesis on Killarney:

 Many of them settled there for life.
 A very prominent section consisted of affluent Jews, members of the Oxford Shul congregation, attended by Black domestic servants who lived in the outbuildings next to the block.

 According to the 1985 census about half of the suburb’s White population were older than sixty-five.

-These days, Killarney is no longer the sparsely populated suburb it was at the inception of Daventry Court.
-There are almost sixty apartment blocks here, of which Whitehall Court and our building are the oldest.
+Whitehall Court is one of the oldest.

 Killarney has become more cosmopolitan.
 Though Pick ‘n Pay at the mall still has a large kosher department, the suburb has lost its predominantly Jewish character.
 Gone are the well-to-do ‘blue-rinsed grannies of Killarney’.
 Since the early 1990s, the area has attracted the new multiracial middle-class, younger upward-mobile people.

 What’s more, occupancy and ownership have become more fluid.
 Nowadays there are only several people in the building who have resided here for more than fifteen years.